jwbuurlage/category-theory-programmers/doc/09_f_algebras.md

 For example, the functors $F(X) = 1 + X$ (natural numbers) and $F'(X) = 1 + A \times X$ (lists) that we treated before are polynomial.

 \begin{lemma}
-Show that polynomial functors $\omega$-cocontinuous.
+Polynomial functors on $\mathbf{Set}$ are $\omega$-cocontinuous.
 \end{lemma}

 \begin{proof}
 Constant and identity functors clearly preserve colimits.
-Compositions, products and coproducts of preserving functors are also preserving.
+It is a general result that compositions, products and coproducts of preserving functors are also preserving.
 \end{proof}

 Now we arive at the main result of this chapter, which I have seen attributed to either Adamek, or to Smyth and Plotkin: